qase-tms/shelterpaws/how-to.md

 2. Visit the [issues page](https://github.com/qase-tms/shelterpaws/issues) and choose the issue to work on.

-3. Edit the markdown file you want, save your edits, run `git add your_file.md`, commit and create pull request.
+3. Edit the markdown file you want, save your edits.

+4. Run `git add your_file.md`, commit and [create pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Do not forget to add an issue number you were working on in the commit message like so: `git commit -m "#4 some text"` where '4' is your issue number from the [issues page](https://github.com/qase-tms/shelterpaws/issues).

-4.
+5.